Why choose the University of Cincinnati?

-Logan Lindsay, University of Cincinnati student body president and student in UC’s College of Engineering and Applied Science, shares why he chose UC and what the university offers students.
+Logan Lindsay, former University of Cincinnati student body president and UC’s College of Engineering and Applied Science graduate, shares why he chose UC and what sets the university apart for today’s students.

 Q: What sets UC apart from other colleges and universities?